9 Effective Strategies to Prevent Dog Car Sickness

 Just make sure to take things slowly and keep an eye on him to make sure he doesn't get too dizzy.

-Discover: 7 Tips For A Dog-Friendly Holiday
+Discover: 7 Tips for a Dog-Friendly Holiday

-How Can I Tell If My Dog Is Getting Motion Sickness?
+How Can I Tell if my Dog Is Getting Motion Sickness?

 Just like humans, dogs can suffer from motion sickness.
 And just like humans, they don't always show it in the same way.